Monday, September 23, 2024

 We also know that the FTC lawsuit would argue that CVS Caremark, Cigna Express Scripts and United Health's OptumRx had engaged "in anticompetitive and unfair rebating practices," leading to the artificial insulin price inflation, as well as impairing access to lower-cost drugs (including both unbranded "authorized generics" and legitimate biosimilars), and shifting "high insulin list prices to vulnerable patients," according to the FTC statement (see https://www.ftc.gov/news-events/news/press-releases/2024/09/ftc-sues-prescription-drug-middlemen-artificially-inflating-insulin-drug-prices for the announcement).

-The lawsuit "continues a troubling pattern from the FTC of unsubstantiated and ideologically-driven attacks on pharmacy benefit managers," Cigna Chief Legal Officer Andrea Nelson said.
-The company intends to "protect our ability to lower drug costs" for clients and members, she said.
+Cigna's Chief Legal Officer Andrea Nelson said the lawsuit "continues a troubling pattern from the FTC of unsubstantiated and ideologically-driven attacks on pharmacy benefit managers."
+She added that the company intends to "protect our ability to lower drug costs" for clients and members.

-CVS Health spokesperson David Whitrap said in an email "Any action that limits the use of these PBM negotiating tools would reward the pharmaceutical industry and return the market to a broken state".
+Finally, a CVS Health spokesperson named David Whitrap said in an email "Any action that limits the use of these PBM negotiating tools would reward the pharmaceutical industry and return the market to a broken state".

 Interestingly, the FTC complaint did not exactly let the big insulin-makers off-the-hook.
 The vertically-integrated (with commercial healthcare insurance companies) PBMs are merely the first targets.
 For several years, the FTC has been warning pharma that trying to prevent competition is illegal restraint of trade which can be prosecuted.
 FTC Bureau of Competition Deputy Director Mr. Rao's official statement concluded by saying: